CAPS can be a valuable tool in helping you to gain insight into both your feelings and behavior.

 If you are going through a difficult period, talking with friends and relatives will often provide you with all the help and support you need.
 But in certain cases, even the most understanding friend can't pull you out of the doldrums.
 It sometimes takes the skill and experience of a trained professional or the support, focus, and structure of a group to help you to uncover conflicts and fully address problems.

-A good counselor or group can help you find the strength within to confront pressing issues and to understand, question, cope with, and make changes in your life.
+A good therapist or group can help you find the strength within to confront pressing issues and to understand, question, cope with, and make changes in your life.

 The following quotes are taken from a college handbook written by graduates from Barnard College in New York (The College Women's Handbook, Dobkin and Sippy, 1995).: